reversinglabs/reversinglabs-sdk-py3/README.md

 #### Class methods:
 - `configuration_dump`
     - Returns the configuration of the instantiated A1000 object
+- `test_connection`
+    - Creates a request towards the A1000 Check Status API to test the connection with A1000
 - `upload_sample_from_path`
     - Accepts a file path string and returns a response containing the analysis task ID
 - `upload_sample_from_file`